Become a HammondCare volunteer

 Residential Care visits

-• Becoming a friend through regular visits
+• Visiting as a friend

-• Drive a minibus to take residents on local trips in their community
+• Driving a minibus for local trips

-• Assist with pastoral care activities
+• Assisting with pastoral care

 Home visits